 - Sudden severe headache with no obvious cause

 Nationally recognized stroke treatment center in Idaho Falls

 The Joint Commission awards hospitals with an advanced certification in Primary Stroke based on a rigorous examination process to identify facilities that demonstrate a commitment to excellence in providing stroke care.
 Some of the protocols include:

 - Consistent use of IV tPA therapy (clot-breaking medication)

 - 24/7 availability of a neurologist or interventional radiologist

 - Evidence-based clinical practice guidelines

-Core measure data is analyzed and reported regularly to achieve continuous improvement and exceed standards of care resulting in improved patient outcomes and to maintain certification.
+Stroke data is analyzed and reported regularly to achieve continuous improvement, to exceed standards of care resulting in improved patient outcomes and to maintain certification.

-The care our patients receive at EIRMC is our number one priority.
-That's why we're proud to be recognized by the American Heart Association/American Stroke Association with the "Stroke Silver Plus Award" for our excellence in implementing the Get With The Guidelines program.
-The award recognizes Eastern Idaho Regional Medical Center's commitment and success in implementing a higher standard of stroke care by ensuring that stroke patients receive treatment according tonationally accepted standards and recommendations.
+Additionally, we're proud to be recognized by the American Heart Association and American Stroke Association with the "Stroke Silver Plus Award" for our excellence in implementing the Get With The Guidelines® program.

 Stroke rehabilitation program